BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 We are in the thick of the digital technology era -- there is little doubt about that.

-To be able to support rapid, minimally disruptive, low-cost, low-risk change, CIOs will need to know what every technology can do and what it will take to do it, but they will not be technicians.
-They will not be focused on running an IT shop and making certain the staff do a good job.
+To be able to support rapid, minimally disruptive, low-cost, low-risk change, CIOs will need to know what every technology can do and what it will take to do it.
+But the CIO role in digital transformation will not be focused on running an IT shop and making certain the staff do a good job.
 In the digital technology era, that role is executed by the CTO or some other new position responsible for the operations of the technical environment and its constant re-engineering as the company strives to keep up with how customers want to do business with it.

-This redefinition of CIO responsibilities is not some far-off goal -- it is happening now.
-Digital technology-era CIOs are moving into the executive suite and taking on more business responsibilities, including the role of leading digital business transformation.
+The CIO role in digital transformation is not some far-off goal -- it is happening now.
+CIOs are moving into the executive suite and taking on more business responsibilities, including leading their companies' digital business transformation initiatives.

-And make no mistake, this role change for CIOs will only accelerate, as the distinction between technology and business operations continues to blur.
-Indeed, every midsize and large company today is already in the technology business; they simply cannot exist without IT -- but not just any old IT.
+And make no mistake, this role change for CIOs will only accelerate, as the line between technology and business operations continues to blur.
+Indeed, every midsize and large company today is already in the technology business; they simply cannot exist without IT.
+But not just any old IT.

 Companies need cost-effective technology that can help them meet customer demands for fast and personalized service.
 Second-generation business process automation tools, coupled with robotic process automation bot generation, will soon become the new standard.
-And although it will take some time, these two technologies will be used to replace all legacy applications.
+And, while it will take time, these two technologies will be used to replace all legacy applications.
 Why?
 Because they are cost-effective and they give companies unparalleled flexibility.
 This move away from legacy technologies has significant implications for the CIO.

-In the digital technology era, CIOs are strategists and orchestrators.
-They will need to be technology visionaries and monitor customer technology buying patterns and trends.
-As noted, while digital-age CIOs need to know the capabilities of the technology that is available, their real job will be to:
+CIOs at the forefront of digital transformation are strategists and orchestrators.
+They are technology visionaries and they vigilantly monitor customer technology buying patterns and trends.
+While they need to know the capabilities of the available technology, the CIO role in digital transformation covers three major tasks:

 - orchestrate how all the available, disparate technical components will be used in solutions;